codepath/web103_finalproject/README.md

       <img src='https://github.com/fzinnah17/CodeFM/blob/main/GIFs/Railway%20Backend.gif' title='Video Walkthrough' width='400px' alt='Railway' />

 - ✅ 4. **One-to-many database relationship**: Connection between users and their posts on the discussion board.
 One user can have multiple posts.
-- [ ] 5. **Many-to-many with a join table**: Users can share multiple resources, and a single resource (like a YouTube tutorial) can be saved by multiple users.
+- ✅ 5. **Many-to-many with a join table**: Users can share multiple resources, and a single resource (like a YouTube tutorial).
 This requires a join table.
 - ✅ 6. **RESTful API**:
    - **GET**: Fetch a list of posts or resources.
    - **POST**: Create a new post on the discussion board.